The-Wishlist-Co/getting-started/docs/article.md

 The Wishlist is a microservices-based, API-enabled engine that empowers retailers to understand and manage lists of products that their customers want to purchase ("wishlists").

+Retailers integrate The Wishlist platform with their website, and optionally to their store point of sale, so that customers can easily save items they are interested in.

 **Automated notifications** can be configured and sent to customers when products are low in stock, back in stock, or available at a discount.

 A dashboard and reports help retailers understand customer demand, and wishlist conversions.